gnick18/Fungal_ICSBGCs/ReproducipleScripts.md

 fi
 ```

 Requesting 4 GB of disk was sufficient for a vast majority of the genomes, however 103 runs on the supercomputer ran out of disk space.
-Once the rest of the genomes complete I'll re-run the one's that failed with 8 GB of disk.
-There was also one genome that ran out of memory, so I'll pump up the memory request to 4 GB.
-This is likley overkill but disk/memory is not nearly as hard to obtain as a lot of CPU's with the CHTC facility.
+Once the rest of the genomes completed, l re-ran the one's that failed with 8 GB of disk.

 **Running the last 103**